-Lane Dorman is a Senior Hydrogeologist based in Florida with more than 12 years of professional experience focused on the assessment and remediation of arsenic, coal combustion residuals (CCR), and chlorinated solvent groundwater plumes.
+Lane Dorman is a Principal Hydrogeologist based in Florida with more than 12 years of professional experience focused on the assessment and remediation of arsenic, coal combustion residuals (CCR), and chlorinated solvent groundwater plumes.

 Lane has helped clients develop and implement site closure strategies throughout the southeastern U.S. for electric power generation facilities, private industrial clients, chemical plants, transportation terminals, retail petroleum sites, former manufactured gas plants, and active and inactive manufacturing sites.
 He has also worked at commercial and retail properties, dry-cleaning facilities, airports, formerly used defense sites (FUDS), rail yards, automotive facilities, and landfills.
 He has led multi-disciplinary teams through the development of innovative and cost-effective solutions to complex environmental challenges at sites across numerous industries with varying hydrogeologic settings and complex regulatory programs.